 Dana joined Crawford & Boyle in 2019 focusing on criminal defense and domestic relations cases.
 She is involved in the community having served as a member of the State Bar of Georgia’s Disciplinary Panel; serving as a member of the Gwinnett County Public Schools Law, Public Service, and Education Advisory Board; and having graduated from the Leadership Gwinnett Class of 2019.

-In her free time, Dana loves spending time with her husband, their two boys, and their rescue dogs.
+In her free time, Dana loves spending time with her two boys and her rescue dogs.